jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/SOC_SPLUNK_DASHBOARDS_&_REPORTING.md

 +---------------------------------------------------------------------------+
 ```

-Great job!
-You've officially built an informative and visually appealing dashboard in Splunk, but why stop there?
+**Adding panel to dashboard**
 We can add more panels to display any information we like.
 In the previous task, we looked at the /restricted.html URI field.
 Let's create a stats table for our dashboard that shows:

 - status_code field
 - count of events